 Preprocessing:

-To combine the data from Landsat and MODIS satellites, The MODIS data was preprocessed using the MODIS Reprojection Tool (MRT) downloaded from NASA’s Land Processes Distributed Active Archive Center (LP DAAC).
-This tool enabled the MODIS data to be converted into a format that could be combined with the Landsat data.
+To combine the data from Landsat and MODIS satellites, the MODIS data was preprocessed using the MODIS Reprojection Tool (MRT) downloaded from NASA’s Land Processes Distributed Active Archive Center (LP DAAC).
+This tool enabled the team to convert the MODIS data into a format that could be combined with the Landsat data.

 Fuel Type Maps: